 A few weeks ago, we heard what Mark Millar had to say about Kick-Ass 2 while it was still being filmed at Pinewood Studios.
 But how has he felt about the project since?
-What on Earth was Jim Carrey's sudden distancing from the film all about?
+What on Earth was Jim Carrey’s sudden distancing from the movie all about?
 And what is Millar, now a celebrated and in-demand comic and movie industry figure, up to next?

 James managed to find out the answers to those questions, and lots more, with this brand new interview with the man himself…

 Please NB: There’s a mildly spoiler-y exchange in the middle of the interview that mentions the conclusion of Kick-Ass 2 and Man Of Steel 2.
 It’s been clearly marked in case you want to avoid it.

 So, Kick-Ass 2 has a different writer and director to the original.
 Did that make you nervous?

 Maybe a little, ahead of time.
 I hadn’t seen any of Jeff’s work and I asked Matthew Vaughn, who hand-picked him, if he didn’t think Kick-Ass was too British to go to an American.
 And he said no, honestly, this guy’s really good.
 And I’ve learned to trust Vaughn, he knows what he’s doing.
 He’s not done a bad movie yet, as a producer or director.
 And then the screenplay came back and it was almost pitch-perfect – there were a couple of small notes – but it was pretty much perfect straight out the gate.

 So as it turns out, there was no reason to worry.
 I think that the British and American senses of humor are actually really close these days.
 20 years ago maybe not, but now we love Entourage, they love Ricky Gervais, so I think the two have merged into one sensibility now, and Jeff just got that.

 Because the first movie was really well-reviewed and well-liked over here, but in America the response was… maybe not bad, but perhaps more tentative?